DangerOnTheRanger/maniwani/doc/deploying.md

-Running Maniwani is highly dependent on how you've organized things in your particular production environment - whether you're using `docker-compose` or some other tool, etc. - but in essence comes down to more or less running `docker run dangerontheranger/maniwani` while ensuring the other pieces of your stack are also executing.
+Running Maniwani is highly dependent on how you've organized things in your particular production environment - whether you're using `docker-compose` or some other tool, etc. - but in essence comes down to more or less running both the backedn and frontend containers while ensuring the other pieces of your stack are also executing.
 If you went with the directory mount option for your custom configuration files, don't forget to mount that with `--mount` or `-v` before running the container.